 I finally uninstalled Dropbox.
 Here’s why you should do it, too.

 But how is it possible that they’re able to do that?
-Isn’t it the Operating System’s job to prevent apps from doing shady things like that without your consent?
+Isn’t it the operating system’s job to prevent apps from doing shady things like that without your consent?
 Yes, it is!
-In Mac OS X 10.2 Apple introduced the Accessibility architecture through which you can allow trusted third-party applications to access and control your Mac.
+With Mac OS X 10.2 Apple introduced the Accessibility architecture.
+Through this architecture you can allow trusted third-party applications to access and control your Mac.
 Simply said: applications may ask for root permission and you may grant them permission by entering your password.
-If you do so, these apps can from then on read all your emails, see your calendar entries, click buttons, open websites, activate your FaceTime camera or microphone, eject DVDs from your disc drive.
+If you do so, these apps can from then on read all your emails, see your calendar entries, open websites, click buttons, log your keyboard input, activate your webcam or microphone, eject DVDs from your disc drive.
 They can do literally anything they want!
 Perfect conditions to spy on you.
-You’ve really got to trust an app to let it control your system.4 That’s the reason why your approval (in form of a password) is required to obtain root permission.
+You really have to trust an app to let it control your system.
+That’s the reason why your approval (in form of a password) is required to obtain root permission.
 But why did Apple introduce something like that if it can be used to invade your privacy in such a way.
 Well, Accessibility was originally meant for developers to create applications for people with disabilities.
 Imagine a voice control software for blind users.
 Blind users cannot use a mouse pointer to click on a button themselves.
 This new architecture allowed applications to control other applications via System Events (a faceless background application to enable GUI Scripting through AppleScript), more specifically through its Processes suite.
 Such powerful applications understandably needed permission first before they could control your Mac.
 But when you’re dependent on such applications, what other choice do you have?

 Dropbox is listed in this preference pane.
 Even its checkbox is activated.
-But Dropbox has never asked for a password.
-And I certainly never gave them root permission to my system nor did I accept any dialog.
+But Dropbox has never ever asked me for a password.
+And even if, I certainly wouldn’t have given them root permission to my system.
 How the hell did they get there?
 They hacked their way into the system to achieve root permission.
 Dropbox uses a SQL attack on the TCC database to circumvent Apple’s authorization policy.
 You can read more on that here.
 But even if you remove Dropbox’s entry from the Accessibility tab, Dropbox will always put itself back there as long as you have the DropboxHelperTools installed.
 This alone makes me never ever trust Dropbox again.
 So go ahead and delete the DropboxHelperTools right now.

 TCC.db under System Integrity Protection.
-For whatever reason El Capitan didn’t receive this important security update.
+For whatever reason, El Capitan didn’t receive this important security update.
 Unfortunately, macOS Sierra is so bug-ridden I really don’t want to upgrade yet.
 This security update however makes me consider it.

 - they’re monitoring your entire filesystem, not just your Dropbox folder